KrzysztofRomanczuk/KrzysztofRomanczuk/README.md

 - 👋 Hi, I’m @KrzysztofRomanczuk
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Django, REST, PostgreSQL, Javascript, Swift
+- 🌱 I’m currently learning Django, REST, PostgreSQL, Java, AWS/Azure
 - 💞️ I’m looking to collaborate on finance projects in Python
 - 📫 How to reach me Linkedin